Next Step Program

 Support for Young Adult Victims of Violence

-Next Step is a hospital-based violence intervention program at Hennepin Healthcare that connects youth and young adult victims of violent injury to resources and support.
+Next Step is a hospital-based violence intervention program that connects youth and young adult victims of violent injury to resources and support.
 The goals of Next Step are to:

 - Reduce re-injury and re-hospitalization for youth who are victims of violent injuries.